 \section{Real Data Analysis}

-GroupLens Research has collected and made available rating data sets from the MovieLens web site (https://movielens.org).
-In this section, we apply our method to a large-scale movie rating dataset, the \emph{MovieLens} dataset \citep{MovieLens}.
-The \emph{MovieLens} dataset is consisted of various datasets.
-We use the \emph{ml-25m} dataset which contains $25000095$ ratings created by $162541$ users and $1093360$ tag applications across $62423$ movies.
+GroupLens Research has collected and made available movie rating data sets on the MovieLens website (\texttt{https://movielens.org}).
+In this section, we apply our method to a large-scale movie rating dataset, the \emph{ml-25m} dataset which contains $25000095$ ratings created by $162541$ users and $1093360$ tag applications across $62423$ movies.
 The parameter of interest is the average rating of the film \emph{Pulp Fiction} among all users.
-Less than half of users ($79672$) create their rating for \emph{Pulp Fiction} and rating of the other users is missing.
+Less than half of users ($79672$) create their rating for \emph{Pulp Fiction} and ratings of the other users are missing.
 The average rating of users who create their rating for \emph{Pulp Fiction} may be a biased estimator for the parameter of interest.
-We create a $10$-dimensional covariate vector to describe each user's characteristic based on their rating histories to adjust this bias, and assume the MAR missing mechanism.
+We create a $10$-dimensional covariate vector to describe each user's characteristic based on their rating histories to adjust this bias and assume the MAR missing mechanism.
 We apply our two distributed methods to compute the regression imputation estimators.
-We also compute the complete-case estimator, the classic kernel regression imputation estimator ($\hat{\mu}_{\mathbb{K}}$) and the sieve regression imputation estimator ($\hat{\mu}_{\mathbb{S}}$) for comparison.
-The results are $4.19$ (complete-case), $4.09$ ($\hat{\mu}_{\mathbb{K}}$) and $4.04$ ($\hat{\mu}_{\mathbb{S}}$), respectively.
-We use $\hat{\mu}_{\mathbb{K}}$ as the benchmark for the kernel based estimators and use $\hat{\mu}_{\mathbb{S}}$ as the benchmark for the sieve based estimators.
-In Fig \ref{fig: movie}, we plot the absolute value curves of the differences between the complete-case, KDI, SDI estimators and their benchmarks.
-We also plot the the difference curves for the kernel and sieve based SGM estimators for comparison.
+The rates of tuning parameters are the same as those in Section \ref{sec: sim} and the constant $c$ is taken to be $1.3$ and $0.9$ for the KDI and the SDI method, respectively.
+We also compute the complete-case estimator, the classical kernel regression imputation estimator ($\hat{\mu}_{\mathbb{K}}$), and the sieve regression imputation estimator ($\hat{\mu}_{\mathbb{S}}$) for comparison.
+The results are $4.19$ (complete-case), $4.12$ ($\hat{\mu}_{\mathbb{K}}$) and $4.04$ ($\hat{\mu}_{\mathbb{S}}$), respectively.
+We use $\hat{\mu}_{\mathbb{K}}$ as the benchmark for the kernel-based estimators and use $\hat{\mu}_{\mathbb{S}}$ as the benchmark for the sieve-based estimators.
+In Fig \ref{fig: movie}, we plot curves of the absolute value of the differences between the complete-case, KDI, SDI estimators and their benchmarks.
+We also plot the absolute difference curves for the kernel and sieve-based SGM estimators for comparison.